AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
 As normal, you can't increase an attribute score above 20 using this feature.

+### Skilled Focus

+Starting at 3rd level, you may use your focus not only on battle, but on the tasks around you.
+Whenever you go into [[#Inner Focus|focus]], choose any skill.
+You get a +1 bonus to skill checks with it.

 ### Keen Observer

-At 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
+Also at 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
 You gain the following features, which you may use simultaneously during the same [[Action Economy#^047348|assess]] quick action.
 * When you use the [[Action Economy#^047348|assess]] quick action, you may spend 1 focus to learn 1 additional fact about the creature.
 * Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount + 1.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus

 At 4th level, you have managed to enhance your focus further.
-While focused, your unarmed strike damage die, the bonus you gain to Perception (Wisdom) checks and your natural armor AC increases by 1, in addition to your movement speed being increased by 5'.
+While focused, your bonus with Pugilist weapons and [[Action Economy#^5d5dd0|shove]] are increased by 1, and the respective bonus and penalty for [[Action Economy#Opportunity Attacks|opportunity attacks]] you have from focus are increased by 1.
+In addition, your base movement speed is increased by 5'.

 ### Focus Strikes